department-of-veterans-affairs/va-digital-service-handbook/_pages/contact.md

 ---
 #
-# See the Github wiki for how to edit content on this page and markdown styles you can use:
-# link here
+# You can use Markdown in the editable content below the three dashes (---)
 #
-# Title and Description display on page and in meta
+# Title and Description display on the page and in HTML meta tags
 title: Contact us
 description: Contact us with feedback, comments, or questions.
 #
 # Don't edit items below - they control the page layout
+#
 return-top: no
-layout: page
+layout: no-sidebar
 page-type: page
 page-description: yes
 permalink: /contact
 header-image: /assets/img/image-contact.png
 header-image-alt: Contact icon
+#
 ---

 ### Contact us by